 Calgary Housing Market and Update

 The fall season will likely bring higher oil prices and growing energy demand and that will create support for stronger home prices.
-The forecast for Calgary was based on mid $40 prices for oil, yet we’re consistently around a mid $60 price point.
+The forecast for Calgary was based on mid $40 prices for oil, yet we’re consistently up to $58.
 With production unlocked, the oil patch can generate more revenue.

 One big factors is much higher actual prices for Alberta oil producers.
 Western Canadian Select oil prices have jumped 296% in comparison to last year.
 That makes Canadian oil companies a great buy for stock market investors.
 Alberta producers of oil, averaged US$50.94 a barrel in March 2021.
-That is excellent.
+Today, WCS stands at $62 a barrel.
+An excellent situation for the people of Alberta and Canada.

 As strong as the market is, it still lags behind the performance of Vancouver, Kelowna, Toronto, Mississauga, and Montreal.
 Calgary’s real estate market is regaining its health but it is far from the crisis you see in the Vancouver housing market or Toronto housing market.